Hideo Fujimoto: Biography

 In 1943, he enjoyed one of the greatest seasons ever by a pitcher in Japan, winning the pitching triple crown.
 He won 34 games for the Kyojin, leading the league in wins, complete games (39), innings (432 2/3) and strikeouts (253).
 He threw a Japanese-record 19 shutouts and set the single-season mark for ERA at 0.73.
 In May 1943 he also pitched his first no-hitter, defeating Nagoya.
 Between August and September he threw a record six straight shutouts, going 61 2/3 innings without allowing a run, and 100 innings without allowing an earned run.

 In 1944, in addition to pitching and managing, Nakagami occasionally played outfield.
 (He also spent significant time in the outfield in 1948.)
 Nakagami was a good hitter for someone who primarily played pitcher, hitting .245 with 15 career home runs (including 7 round-trippers in 1950).
 In 1946, Nakagami led the Japanese Baseball League in earned run average, with a mark of 2.11.
 Nakagami played for the Chunichi Dragons for one season in 1947, winning 17 games with a 1.83 ERA and 27 complete games.
 In 1949, Nakagami went 24-7 with a 1.94 ERA and 29 complete games, winning the ERA title and the Eiji Sawamura Award.
+He was named as one of the Best Nine for the first and only time in his career.

 At Aomori Stadium, in he pitched the first perfect game in NPB history.
-He was the winning pitcher in games 1 and 5 (the clinching game) in the 1951 Japan Series, as the Giants beats the Nankai Hawks 4-games-to-1.
-He picked up a win the 1952 Japan Series (as well as hitting a home run) as the Giants were again champions, defeating the Hawks 4-games-to-2.
-Nakagami won another game in the 1953 Japan Series, as the Giants defeated the Hawks for the championship for the third year in a row.
+In the 1951 Japan Series, he went 2–0, which included the decisive Game 5 as the Giants beats the Nankai Hawks to win their first ever Japan Series title.
+The following year, he picked up a win in Game 2 of the 1952 Japan Series that saw him hit a home run.
+He lost in Game 5 but the Giants prevailed in Game 6 to defeat the Hawks again.
+Nakagami went 1–1 in the 1953 Japan Series as the Giants defeated the Hawks for the championship for the third year in a row; in total, he went 4–2 in Japan Series games.

 After his playing career, he coached for the Giants and managed in the Japanese minor leagues, Later, he managed in the industrial leagues.
 He also worked as the Los Angeles correspondent for Yomiuri Shimbun.

-Fujimoto/Nakagami was elected to the Japanese Baseball Hall of Fame in 1976.
+He was elected to the Japanese Baseball Hall of Fame in 1976.